 3) Lay a welcome mat down and open the door for feedback on your webpage.

 4) Organize all the data you collect.
 It may take time, but it will save you tears.

 5) Write strong, short, sweet surveys.

-If you are looking for help with your marketing efforts, contact us for a FREE 30 minute consultation!
+If you are looking for help with your marketing efforts, contact us for a FREE 25 minute marketing assessment!